-Editor’s Note: This article was originally published in Aug 2019 and has been updated with additional information and reposted in May 2023.
+Editor’s Note: This article was originally published in August 2019, and has been updated with additional information and reposted in May 2023.

 Silicon wet etching is a crucial process used in the semiconductor industry to form various structures and patterns on silicon substrates.
 Isotropic and anisotropic wet etching techniques are two types frequently used in the industry, each offering distinct benefits and limitations.

-Isotropic Silicon wet Etching
+Isotropic Silicon Wet Etching

 Anisotropic Silicon Wet Etching